esesmuedgars/IdeaKit/README.md

 Extra!
 Extra!
 Read all about it!
 <br>
 <br>
 Under the _Interactive_ umbrella, in the _Mobile_ division, we have multiple teams delivering various software applications.
 In my opinion, recent activity indicates that we're shifting towards a developer community mindset.
 There has been less of an "I'm a developer, it's not my job to do anything besides programming" mentality.
-[Artjoms Vorona](https://my.accenture.lv/users/artjoms_vorona) created several My Accenture posts about Apple developer topics, there are regular _Brown Bags_ where [Kristaps Knets](https://my.accenture.lv/users/kristaps_knets) introduced Unity, [Mykhailo Dontsov](https://my.accenture.lv/users/mykhailo_dontsov) introduced Kotlin Multiplatform.
-There are _Demo Days_ where [Arkadzi Daniyelian](https://my.accenture.lv/users/arkadzi_daniyelian), [Pavels Vetlugins](https://my.accenture.lv/users/pavels_vetlugins) and [Deniss Lapins](https://my.accenture.lv/users/deniss_lapins) had a chance to brag about [Channel 4](https://apps.apple.com/gb/app/all-4-watch-live-on-demand/id432494037).
+[Artjoms Vorona](https://people.accenture.com/People/user/artjoms.vorona) created several posts about Apple developer topics, there are regular _Brown Bags_ where [Kristaps Knets](https://people.accenture.com/People/user/kristaps.knets) introduced Unity, [Mykhailo Dontsov](https://people.accenture.com/People/user/mykhailo.dontsov) introduced Kotlin Multiplatform.
+There are _Demo Days_ where [Arkadzi Daniyelian](https://people.accenture.com/People/user/arkadzi.daniyelian), [Pavels Vetlugins](https://people.accenture.com/People/user/pavels.vetlugins) and [Deniss Lapins](https://people.accenture.com/People/user/deniss.lapins) had a chance to brag about [Channel 4](https://apps.apple.com/gb/app/all-4-watch-live-on-demand/id432494037).

 There is a lot of information available - release notes, newsletters, blog posts, articles, tutorials, presentations, podcasts, etc., but how to navigate such a vast amount of information?
 I'm excited to announce the first issue of _import IdeaKit - Swift Monthly Newsletter_ a list of hand-picked items about Swift that I commit to bundle and deliver at your digital doorstep every month.